-Conditional Graduate Students have met the College of Graduate Studies' and the graduate program's grade point average and admission examination (GRE, GMAT, MAT, etc.) requirements, but fall short of meeting College of Graduate Studies English Language proficiency requirements.
-These requirements, and minimum test scores, are detailed under the Admission Requirements for International Students and Permanent Residents section of this Catalog.
+- 1. International applicants who meet College of Graduate Studies and Program grade point and admission examination (GRE, GMAT, MAT, etc.) requirements, but fall short of meeting College of Graduate Studies English Language proficiency requirements.
+These requirements, and test scores that are typically expected, are detailed under the Admission Requirements for International Students and Permanent Residents section of this Catalog.
 For such applicants, the University ESL Coordinator will evaluate the student's English language skills, and when appropriate, prescribe an ESL program of study for a maximum of two semesters.
 Depending upon the English language skill level of the applicant, a program of ESL and academic course work may be created, in consultation with the involved Graduate Program Director.
 By the end of the student's second semester of study, all ESL requirements for Regular Admission must be met.
-Otherwise, such students will not be allowed to continue their graduate studies.
+Otherwise, such students will not be allowed to continue their graduate studies. - 2.
+Applicants who fail to meet all College of Graduate Studies and program requirements for Regular Admission (GPA, test score performance, etc.), but still show strong promise of being successful in their chosen graduate program.
+A Conditional Admission may be proposed by a Graduate Program Director for a maximum of one year and cannot exceed 12 graduate credit hours, during which time the student will be given the opportunity to demonstrate that he or she can complete a graduate program.